Study Sociology in Mannheim and Become a Data Analysis Expert

 Our goal is to accept qualified and motivated students.
 Applications therefore undergo a selection process that includes the following selection criteria:

-1. Bachelor's degree in Social Sciences or a degree in a related field, which was completed with a grade of at least „good“ (German grade equivalent: 2.5).
-For international students, international guidelines for grading standards will be applied.
+- Completion of a bachelor in Social Sciences (in particular sociology, political science, psychology or media and communication studies) or business administration or economics, or a degree recognized as equivalent by the selection committee, completed with a grade of “good” or better (equivalent to the German grade of 2.5) at a German higher education institution or abroad (also Berufsakademie) and corresponding to at least 180 ECTS credits or a standard period of study of at least three years.
 If you have not yet completed your bachelor's program by the time of application, you must submit a current transcript of records proving you have obtained at least 130 ECTS credits (or equivalent).
 Your admission will be based on this document and is subject to receipt of your degree certificate by mid-October at the latest.

 Grades obtained by international students will be transferred to the German grading system by using the Bavarian Formula.